ismail-s/ishyChat/README.md

 #ishyChat
 **Currently, this is unstable, until futher notice.**
 A very basic chat client/server implementation written in Python and using Twisted or asyncio for the connection.
 Note that this is a very early in-development version.
+There is no guarantee of it working at any time.
+The server currently has no rate-limiting or any protections of that sort-it just accepts connections from everyone.

 The plan is to have it working over SSL, but this is still being worked on.